 64-Slice CT Scan

-Sturdy Memorial Physicians utilize CT Scan technology to diagnose and develop treatment plans for many conditions.
-CT Scans are performed in the Hospital's Augat Imaging Center by experienced, credentialed staff.
+Sturdy Memorial physicians utilize CT technology to diagnose and develop treatment plans for many conditions.
+CT scans are performed in the Hospital's Augat Imaging Center by experienced, credentialed staff.

 Magnetic Resonance Imaging (MRI)